pkwiek/unittesting-workshop/README.md

 gem install ceedling
 ```

-Once the installation is complete you can confirm it with by
+Once the installation is complete you can confirm it with
 ```
 ceedling version
 ```